MarinaBajic/MarinaBajic/README.md

 # Marina Bajić
-### Master IT student at Faculty of Sciences, University of Novi Sad | Aspiring Full-stack Developer
+### Teaching Associate and Master IT Student at Faculty of Sciences in Novi Sad | Aspiring Full-stack Developer
 <br>

 🔭 I’m currently working on a **web site using Astro.js and Tailwind.css**<br>